Main Content

 Micro News

-A bit of an oddity this one - it just turned up on a random ebay search for Konix.
-I hated learning french at school and later went on to learn Japanese so I can't be bothered to try to translate it.
+A bit of an oddity this one - it just turned up on a random eBay search for Konix.
+I hated learning French at school and later went on to learn Japanese so I can't be bothered to try to translate it.

 Retro Gamer